Microscopy Research and Technique

 Tables.
 All tables must be cited in the text and have titles.
 Number them consecutively with arabic numerals.
 Table titles should be complete but brief.
 Information other than that defining the data should be presented as footnotes.
 Since tabular material is expensive to reproduce, it should be simple and uncomplicated, with as few vertical and horizontal rules as possible.

 Authors are encouraged to submit color illustrations when the color conveys essential scientific information.
 All color figures will be reproduced in full color in the online edition of the journal at no cost to authors.
-A charge of $500.00 per page will be billed to the authors to cover the cost of print publication.
+A charge of $500.00 per figure will be billed to the authors to cover the cost of print publication.
 One or more pages of complimentary color may be granted by the Editor.

 Scaling, cropping, and rotating should be performed in the originating application.
 We recommend Adobe Photoshop for generating pixel-based graphics and either Adobe Illustrator or Macromedia's Freehand for generating vector-based graphics.
 Black and white (B/W) line art is either pixel based (typically generated by scanning the image) or vector based (generated using a drawing program such as Freehand or Illustrator).
 Pixel-based artwork should be supplied in TIFF format and at a resolution of not less than 1,000 dots per square inch (dpi).
 Vector-based artwork should be supplied as EPS files.
 B/W halftones should be supplied in TIFF format.
 The halftone should be provided at the proper resolution.
 The finished resolution should be at least 300 dpi.
 Color artwork should be provided as an EPS or TIFF file.
 Files should be converted from RGB to CMYK.
 The finished resolution should be at least 300 dpi.